-The Federal Trade Commission (FTC) is regulating the use of blogs and other consumer-generated new media content in marketing.
+The Federal Trade Commission (FTC) is regulating the use of blogs and other consumer-generated new media content

 On Oct.
 5, the FTC issued its final revised Guides Concerning the Use of Endorsements and Testimonials in Advertising, the first rewrite of the Guides since 1980.
 The revised rules will go into effect Dec.
 1. Under the new guidance, companies that make payments or give free products to bloggers or others to generate positive buzz or favorable reviews for their products will now have to monitor the statements and claims made about the products closely and ensure that these relationships, if material, are clearly and conspicuously disclosed.
 If companies fail to do so, they will face liability for unfair or deceptive advertising practices under Section 5 of the FTC Act, even if they do not control what the bloggers say (or, indeed, whether they say anything).
 The bloggers themselves will face similar liability for false or misleading statements and nondisclosure of material connections.
 Marketers are also responsible for advising bloggers of their responsibilities.